Return to Home Return to Overview Mechanical Reference

 First Split Phase

-The ranged and melee group will split to their respective closest Transcendent Boulder, which is usually close to the marker for the ranged group and to the marker for the melee group.
+The ranged and melee group will split to their respective closest Transcendent Boulder, on for the ranged group and for the melee group.
+This is usually directly behind the groups’ current position, meaning they can usually turn around 180° and walk to their split phase position (this maneuver is the origin of the name “Turnaround Strategy”).

-For the melee portal, the healer needs to pay attention to prepare the portal to the side of Decima, not in front.
-This is to prevent the melee group getting hit by by Fluxlances after taking the portal.
+The melee portal should be prepared to the right of Decima, not in front.
+This prevents melee players from getting hit by by Fluxlances after taking the portal.

-While damaging the Transcendent Boulder adds down as fast as possible, it’s important to not use any skills with Breakbar damage in order to skip their dangerous follow-up attacks.
+While damaging the Transcendent Boulder adds down as fast as possible, it’s important to not use any skills with defiance damage in order to skip their dangerous follow-up attacks.

 80% - 70%

-After taking the portal, timing-wise, Decima usually uses Seismic Crash again, so healers should make sure to immediately provide Stability.
-The attack pattern is the same; next in turn will be a set of Fluxlances and [Green] collection.
+Decima will normally use Seismic Crash shortly after both groups take the portals, so healers should make sure to immediately provide Stability or .
+The attack pattern for the rest of the phase is the same; next will be a set of Fluxlances (usually with the Red Fluxlance included) and a Green collection.
 Play the mechanics as before, heal everyone up and prepare your CC skills for when Decima hits 70%.

 At 70% HP, Decima will become immune to damage and jump into the middle of the arena.
 This is a knockback attack, so make sure to provide Stability again.
 Depending on DPS, Thunders might also spawn, be prepared to dodge them, while also paying attention to not charge any conduits.